Coder4916/The-CB-Suite/README.md

 ## **Introduction**

-The-CB-Suite is a Games Review website designed to give gamers/critics the opportunity to leave reviews based on a selection of games in the current market which are hosted on a variety of consoles.
+The-CB-Suite is a Games Review website designed to give gamers/critics the opportunity to leave reviews based on a selection of games in the current market which are hosted on a variety of consoles/platforms.

 The site will also provide a service to the user, helping them to gain a better understanding of the gaming market, assisting a user when making a decision based on game purchases.

-There is also a blog element to the website, where users/gamers have access to external resources and further information to bolster the sites appeal.
+There will also be a blog element to the website, where users will have access to external resources and further information to bolster the sites appeal.

-The main requirement of this CI project was to build a responsive and interactive back end site, with the primary objective of making the website simple and easy to use.
+The main requirement of this Code Institute project was to build a responsive and interactive back-end site based around a simple CRUD concept, with the primary objective of making the website simple and easy to use.
+All information and reviews will be stored in a simple Relational Database.

 ## **UX Development**

 ### **1. Strategy Plane**

-UX research was carried out through discussion with:

-- Friends and family
-- Work colleagues

 ### **User Stories**